-Texas Medicaid may reimburse the device for clients who require multiple daily injections of a physician-prescribed medication and who meet the medical necessity criteria.
+Texas Medicaid may reimburse the device for clients who require multiple daily injections of medications prescribed by a physician or allowed practitioner and who meet the medical necessity criteria.

 The subcutaneous injection port is not a benefit of Texas Medicaid as an item of convenience or for clients who are already receiving the medication through an ambulatory infusion pump.
 The device is considered an item of convenience if the client does not meet the criteria for medical necessity.